tpazz/Baseline-Automation-Framework/README.md

 ### Getting started

-1. Ensure you have both JAVA_HOME and PATH environment variables configured correctly for JDK 18 and Gradle respectively
+~~1.
+Ensure you have both JAVA_HOME and PATH environment variables configured correctly for JDK 18 and Gradle respectively~~ This project is fully self-contained!
+(Except for having the actual Browser you'll be using for testing installed).
+So you don't have to worry about installing the correct JDK or Gradle version...
-2. Clone the repository
+1. Clone the repository
-3. Open project in IDE of your choice (Intellij is recommended)
+2. Open project in IDE of your choice (Intellij is recommended)
-4. Build the **Gradle** project
+3. Build the **Gradle** project
-5. Add a new Gradle configuration (e.g. ```clean test aggregate reports --info```)
+4. Add a new Gradle configuration (e.g. ```clean test aggregate reports --info```)
-6. Smash the green arrow and Run!
+5. Smash the green arrow and Run!

+**OR** Run tests directly from the command line:
+1. Navigate to the root of the project
+2. Enter: `gradlew.bat <arguments>` (Windows) or `./gradlew <arguments>` (Linux) For example, `gradlew.bat clean test aggregate reports`

 ### The key to make your Selenium tests more robust
 * Use explicit waits: Instead of using the default implicit wait, use explicit waits to tell the test to wait for a certain condition to be met before proceeding.
 This will make your tests less prone to flakiness caused by elements taking longer to load than expected.